Kractero/issue-stats/README.md

 ---

 ## Known Issues

-Please file an issue if you run into any bugs, because there will be bugs.

-A select few issues may be wrong, this is because I am relying on multiple parties to have their data correct, these being MWQ and the Valentine Z megathread.
+A select few issues may be wrong, this is because I am relying on multiple sources of truth to have their data correct, these being MWQ and the Valentine Z megathread.
 I manually fixed most of the problematic ones.

 The recent changes to issues for athieism vs religiousness resulted in many changes to issues but I ignored most of them, as the choice variation still results in the same stat changes.

-Some stats may be stale (miniscule amount tbh), as MWQ's mean stats change very often and this is essentially a snapshot of MWQ.
+Some stats may be stale (miniscule amount tbh), as MWQ's mean stats change very often when new data points are entered and this is essentially a snapshot of MWQ.

+### Deliberate Issue Omissions:
+Below list contains issues or choices that are ommited from stats because their sample size from mwq is too low.
+This is new, so some of the previous entries may be drawn from low sample results.
+When they hit enough I will revisit and add them.
+1. 1577 (All About The Hustle)
+2. 1580 (Profitable for Doctrine)
+3. 1582 (Hospital Problems Ramping Up)
+4. 1583 (Spare the (Plutonium) Rod)
+5. 1585 (The Taste of Revenge)
+6. 1586 (Don't Point That Thing At Me)
+7. 1336 new option for nations that need licenses for parenting (Take Good Care of My Baby)

+Please file an issue if you run into any bugs, because there will be bugs.

 ---